Guichaguri/post-feed-reader/README.md

 # post-feed-reader

 A library to fetch news, blog or podcast posts from any site.
-It works by auto-discovering a post source, which can be an RSS/Atom/JSON feed or the Wordpress REST API, and then fetches and parses the list of posts.
+It works by auto-discovering a post source, which can be an RSS/Atom/JSON feed or the Wordpress REST API, then fetches and parses the list of posts.

-It's originally meant for NodeJS, but as it is built on Isomorphic Javascript, it can work on browsers if the website allows cross-origin requests.
+It's meant for NodeJS, but as it is built on Isomorphic Javascript, it can work on browsers if the website allows cross-origin requests.

 Originally built for apps that need to list the posts with their own UI, but don't actually manage the blog and need automatic fallbacks when the blog technology does change.

 # Features
 - **Simple**: Two-liner usage.
-Just fetches and parses posts.
+Just discovers and fetches the posts.
 - **Supports multiple sources**: [Wordpress REST API](https://developer.wordpress.org/rest-api/reference/posts/), [RSS 2.0.1](https://www.rssboard.org/rss-2-0-11), [RSS 2.0](https://www.rssboard.org/rss-2-0), [RSS 1.0](https://web.resource.org/rss/1.0/spec), [RSS 0.91](https://www.rssboard.org/rss-0-9-1), [Atom 1.0](https://datatracker.ietf.org/doc/html/rfc4287) and [JSON Feed 1.1](https://www.jsonfeed.org/version/1.1/).
 - **Auto-discovery**: Give any site URL and the library will try to find the data automatically.